-Palmer’s post says the officer told her that he jacket–a red and black varsity-style piece emblazoned with the letter B, decorated on its right side and back with imaged of Taylor’s face and with the date of Taylor’s death, “3-13-20,” on the right sleeve–”isn’t accepted” in the courtroom and ignored the pair when she asked if the courtroom had a specific dress code.
+Palmer’s post says the officer told her that her jacket–a red and black varsity-style piece with the letter B embroidered on its right side and back and images of Taylor’s face and the date of her death on the right sleeve–“isn’t accepted” in the courtroom.
+He allegedly ignored the pair when asked if the courtroom had a specific dress code.

 Again: no law prohibits victims’ supporters from attending trials of the accused.
-If there was such a law, that wouldn’t be a valid reason for escorting the Palmers from the courtroom, since Hankison isn’t on trial for killing Taylor.
+If there was such a law, it wouldn’t be a valid reason for asking the Palmers to leave since Hankison isn’t on trial for killing Taylor.
 No one is.

 Although it’s been established that multiple cops opened fire in her apartment, that Taylor was hit at least five times and that former Louisville officer Myles Cosgrove actually fired the killshot, no one was charged with killing her in the wake of Kentucky Attorney General Daniel Cameron’s widely-criticized grand jury investigation of the incident.

-Instead, Hankison wound up being the only cop charged, not for hitting Taylor but for wanton endangerment for firing 10 rounds into a side door during the “no-knock” raid.
-None of Hankison’s shots hit Taylor, so Taylor isn’t, strictly speaking, Hankison’s victim.
-Her family members wearing shirts featuring their departed loved one’s name and face to his trial shouldn’t matter to anyone in the courtroom anymore than wearing a shirt featuring the Notorious BIG or Barack Obama.
+Instead, Hankison wound up being the only cop charged, not for shooting Taylor but wanton endangerment for firing 10 rounds into a side door during the “no-knock” raid.
+None of Hankison’s shots hit Taylor, so she isn’t, strictly speaking, his victim.
+Her family members wearing shirts featuring their departed loved one’s name and face to his trial shouldn’t matter to anyone in the courtroom anymore than a shirt featuring the Notorious BIG or Barack Obama.

 According to the charges filed by Cameron’s office, Hankison is accused of a crime that has no specific victim.
-Whoever he allegedly wantonly endangering, it can’t have been Taylor, who is dead because of bullets fired by people who aren’t sitting with or next to Hankison in the defendant’s chair in Louisville.
+Whoever he allegedly wantonly endangered, it can’t have been Taylor, who is dead because of bullets fired by people who aren’t sitting next to Hankison in the defendant’s chair in Louisville.